-The Fiscal Year 2018 Omnibus Appropriations Bill allocated more than \$4.65 billion throughout the government to work with states and localities to fight the opioid epidemic.
-This funding, and subsequent funding, is directed toward continued opioid prevention, treatment, and law enforcement initiatives.
-Various campuses within the UW System have responded with a number of initiatives to help combat this health crisis and are working with statewide partners to address the problem.
+The federal government is working closely with states and localities to fight the opioid epidemic.
+Funding is directed toward continued opioid prevention, treatment, and law enforcement initiatives.
+Thanks to this investment, various campuses within the UW System have responded with a number of initiatives to help combat this health crisis and are working with statewide partners to address the problem.